-Environmental Services will begin construction late summer on the Sellwood-Moreland Sewer Repair Project.
-The project will replace about 25,000 feet of public sewer pipes that are between 84 and 104 years old and failing due to age.
-The work will include repairing about 5,000 feet of existing service laterals that connect houses and businesses from the curb to the public sewer in the street, and constructing 1,360 feet of new service laterals.
+Environmental Services will begin construction within a few weeks on the Sellwood-Moreland Sewer Repair Project to replace or repair about 25,000 feet of public sewer pipes in your neighborhood that are between 80 and 100 years old and failing due to age.
 This project will help protect the public and the environment by reducing the possibility of costly breaks, leaks, blockages and sewage releases to homes, businesses and streets.
-Work is expected to be complete by fall 2015.

 What to Expect During Construction

 The following are answers to some of the most frequently asked questions we receive from neighbors about construction:

 - Start date: The city is in the process of hiring a construction contractor.
 Construction will begin in October 2014.
 You may see city staff or contractors in your neighborhood surveying, trimming trees, setting up traffic control signage, staging equipment, and marking and moving utility lines to prepare for the start of construction.
 Moving utility lines often requires digging up part of a street.

 - Work hours: Typical construction hours will be 7:00 a.m. to 6:00 p.m.
 Monday through Friday.
 If needed, the contractor may work the same hours on Saturday.
 The contractor will work at night to complete the cured-in-place pipe lining on larger pipes in several locations (see map).
 We will notify residents in advance of night work.

 - Expected impacts: Construction will create noise, vibration, dust and traffic impacts.
 Also, equipment and materials may need to be stored on some city streets.